Pure Water Frequently Asked Questions

 A - Pure water is normal tap water that has gone through a series of filters called a reverse osmosis system which is similar but on a larger scale to those used to fill aquariums for tropical fish, after these filters the water is then passed through a deionisation chamber.

 The reverse osmosis system removes virtually all contaminants from the water including calcium and chloride reducing the them down to approximately 12 parts contaminant to 1 million parts water which is roughly the same as rain water before it hits the ground.
 The water is then passed through the deionisation chamber where the last 12 parts per million are removed making the water Pure with no contaminants left whatsoever.

-Rain water can also be used and this only needs to pass through the deionisation chamber to become pure because contrary to popular belief rain water is extremly clean.
+Rain water can also be used and this only needs to pass through the deionisation chamber to become pure because contrary to popular belief rain water is extremely clean.

 Q - Why don't you use soap?